ndrqu/topnetwork-workshop/03 - Docker container/README.md

 MariaDB Environment variables, these are marked in the Docker command with -e:

-* -e MYSQL_ROOT_PASSWORD= Set your own password here.
+- -e MYSQL_ROOT_PASSWORD= Set your own password here.
 We suggest as a good practice to generate a password using [random.org](https://www.random.org) password generator;
-* -e MYSQL_DATABASE= Creates and names a new database e.g. wordpress;
+- -e MYSQL_DATABASE= Creates and names a new database e.g. wordpress;

 Docker parameters:

-* –name wordpressdb – Names the container;
+- –name wordpressdb – Names the container;
-* -v “$PWD/database”:/var/lib/mysql – Creates a data directory linked to the container storage to ensure data persistence;
+- -v “$PWD/database”:/var/lib/mysql – Creates a data directory linked to the container storage to ensure data persistence;
-* d – Tells Docker to run the container in daemon;
+- -d – Tells Docker to run the container in daemon;
-* mariadb:latest – Finally defines what to install and which version;
+- mariadb:latest – Finally defines what to install and which version;

 Then run the command below while replacing the <password> with your own.